-- 38. Meaning of equal opportunities ground in Part V. - 39.
+- 38. Meaning of equal opportunities ground in this Part. - 38A.
+Meaning of discrimination on the ground of pregnancy or maternity in for this Part. - 39.
 Educational establishments (including further and higher education). - 40.
 Educational awards. - 41.
 Other discrimination in relation to education. - 42.
 Public authorities. - 43.
 Provision of goods, facilities and services. - 44.
 Disposal or management of premises. - 45.
-Consent for assignment or sub-letting.
+Consent for assignment or sub-letting. - 45A.
+Exception for voluntary bodies: discrimination on the grounds of sex. - 45B.
+Exception for charities: discrimination on the grounds of sex. - 45C.
+Further exceptions for sex discrimination. - 45D.
+Further exceptions for sex discrimination: positive action.